alihoda/devops-test/README.md

 All Services are in the *default* namespace except *db-server-svc* and *phpmyadmin-svc* which there are in the *db-ns* namespace, because it is better to keep database related objects in separate namespace.

 > Because the Ingress object needs to has access to *phpmyadmin-svc*, *phpmyadmin-svc* type is *ExternalName* with the FQDN.

----

-## Notes

-It seems you said **a sample Helm chart with a pipeline**, but I didn't have any idea to create a pipeline for a Helm chart yet, so there is no Helm chart and pipeline.

-The *asterisk* was new for me and it was fun to work with it and k8s.

-Thanks.